 solution.
 Unlike questions that test your ability to use English

-answer math problems, many people find it
+correctly or to answer math problems, many people find it

 difficult to see why employers use abstract reasoning questions.

 After all, they bear no relationship to the problems that you are

 faced with at work.

 The reason that these questions are so widely used is because psychologists believe that abstract reasoning questions provide the best indication of your ability to learn new things.
 This is very important in jobs where you are required to make decisions based on the information in front of you, rather than by following established procedures.

 Employers use abstract reasoning questions where the job involves: developing strategies or policies, problem solving, dealing with complex ideas, or using your initiative to make decisions.